John Stanton (actor)

-John Stanton (born 28 October 1944) is an Australian actor.

-Stanton has appeared in many stage, television and film productions throughout his extensive fifty-year career.
+John Stanton (born 28 October 1944) is an Australian actor, who has appeared in many stage, television and film productions throughout his extensive sixty-year career.

 Early life

 Stanton was born in Brisbane, Queensland.
 He attended Banyo State High School for his secondary education where he was a runner and swimmer.
 He is the brother of ecologist Peter Stanton.

 Despite his obvious sporting talents, Stanton was more interested in pursuing acting as a career although he also had a desire to become a veterinarian.

 Stanton worked various jobs including as a school teacher and as a prawner on Moreton Bay.

 At the age of 24, he unsuccessfully auditioned for the National Institute of Dramatic Art.

 Stage

 Stanton moved to Melbourne to further his career.

 He played the major supporting role of Peter Handcock (to Terence Donovan's leading role of Breaker Morant) in the first public performance of Kenneth G. Ross's play Breaker Morant: A Play in Two Acts, presented by the Melbourne Theatre Company at the Athenaeum Theatre, in Melbourne on 2 February 1978.
 He also played many other roles on stage including the lead in Shakespeare's Macbeth.

 In 1979, Stanton appeared in the Melbourne Theatre Company production of the Harold Pinter play Betrayal which was the first time the production had been staged outside the United Kingdom.

 In 2013, Stanton appeared as Willy Loman in the Black Swan Theatre Company production of Death of a Salesman.